Genre: Action and Adventure, Science Fiction

 Release Date: April 13th, 2012

-It’s been nearly twenty-five years since Bruce Willis tore up the screen as John McClane in the unforgettable action thriller, Die Hard.
+It’s been nearly twenty-five years since Bruce Willis tore up the screen as John McClane in the unforgettable action thriller, for sale Die Hard.
 McClane was a sarcastic but admirable police officer forced to take on a group of terrorists to save his wife and her fellow hostages.
-In the new film Lockout, Guy Pearce plays a similar role.
+In the new film Lockout, capsule Guy Pearce plays a similar role.
 He’s a sarcastic but (somewhat) admirable former CIA agent forced to take on a group of escaped convicts to rescue the president’s daughter—another in a long line of damsels in distress.

-In this situation, the president’s daughter is the naïve Elie Warnock (Maggie Grace).
+In this situation, pharm the president’s daughter is the naïve Elie Warnock (Maggie Grace).
 She’s sent on a humanitarian mission to what is believed to be an exemplary outer-space prison.
 In this prison, there have been no sexual assaults, no riots and no accusations of physical assaults.
 Of course, all of the prisoners are heavily-medicated.

 Elie hopes to use her trip to see what effect the drugs are having on the prisoners firsthand but while she’s interviewing one of them, he overpowers the security officers.
 Soon, all of the drugged prisoners are free and roaming around the ship like rats in a cheese factory.